igorskyflyer/igorskyflyer/README.md

 <h3 align="center">📬 CONTACT 📬</h3>

-Reach me via email, <a href="https://www.linkedin.com/in/igor-dvlpr"><strong>LinkedIn</strong></a> or Whatsapp for business inquiries, exciting projects, etc. 🦜
+Reach me via email, <a href="https://www.linkedin.com/in/igor-dvlpr"><strong>LinkedIn</strong></a> or Whatsapp for business inquiries, exciting projects, etc. or if you prefer stalking, you can do that 👉🏼 <a href="https://gitstalk.netlify.app/igorskyflyer">here</a> 😂 🦜

 <br>